textX/textX/README.md

   ![example.dot](https://raw.githubusercontent.com/igordejanovic/textX/master/examples/hello_world/example.dot.png)

+  This is an object graph.

 7. Use your model: interpret it, generate code ...
+It is a plain Python graph of objects with plain attributes.